Roothulhu/Pwnomicon/docs/09-pivoting-tunneling.md

 Nmap shows the SSH port on the target is open.
 MySQL is running on the Ubuntu server and listening on localhost:3306, so it is not directly reachable from your machine.
 There are two practical options:

-**Option A** — SSH in and use MySQL locally (direct, interactive)
-        1. ssh to the target
-        2. Connect with the mysql client on the server
+**Option A** — SSH in and use MySQL locally (direct, interactive) 1. ssh to the target 2.
+Connect with the mysql client on the server

-* *When to use:* quick inspection, admin tasks, or when you can run your tooling on the server itself.
+- _When to use:_ quick inspection, admin tasks, or when you can run your tooling on the server itself.
-* *Pros:* no port forwarding needed; uses native network context.
+- _Pros:_ no port forwarding needed; uses native network context.
-* *Cons:* some exploit tools or GUI clients run only from your local machine, or require a local TCP connection.
+- _Cons:_ some exploit tools or GUI clients run only from your local machine, or require a local TCP connection.

 **Option B** — Port-forward MySQL to your localhost (recommended for local tooling)

 Why this helps:

-* MySQL is hosted locally on the Ubuntu server at 3306 (bound to 127.0.0.1), so it is unreachable directly from your host.
+- MySQL is hosted locally on the Ubuntu server at 3306 (bound to 127.0.0.1), so it is unreachable directly from your host.
-* Port forwarding exposes that local socket on your machine (:1234), letting local tools (exploit frameworks, GUI clients, scripts) connect as if the DB were local.
+- Port forwarding exposes that local socket on your machine (:1234), letting local tools (exploit frameworks, GUI clients, scripts) connect as if the DB were local.
-* Many remote exploit workflows require a direct TCP connection to the service — port forwarding makes that possible without changing the server configuration.
+- Many remote exploit workflows require a direct TCP connection to the service — port forwarding makes that possible without changing the server configuration.

 </details>